YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 *-file* and *-region*

 Use these qualifiers in the same manner that you would use them for a MUPIP SET.
-For more information refer to Chapter 5: “General Database Management”.
+For more information refer to `Chapter 5: “General Database Management” <https://docs.yottadb.com/AdminOpsGuide/dbmgmt.html>`_.

 *-replication=replication-state*

-Switches the YottaDB/GT.M replication subsystem ON/OFF and possibly modify the current journaling [no-]before image field (which is stored in the database file header).
+Switches the YottaDB replication subsystem ON/OFF and possibly modify the current journaling [no-]before image field (which is stored in the database file header).

 replication-state is either of the following keywords: